REVEALED: The best sex positions to get pregnant

 According to the experts, different sex positions doesn’t make much difference when you’re trying to conceive.
 Still, there are always theories and ideas behind why certain sex positions could be best for your baby making – they generally involve the idea of encouraging gravity to help his sperm along.

-Obviously it's very important that your partner orgasms in trying to conceive sex, but there is no evidence that female orgasms make any difference here.
+Of course, it's very important that your partner orgasms in trying to conceive sex, but there is no evidence that female orgasms make any difference here.
 Gentle contractions in your womb can help to move the sperm along, up into the cervix, but these happen with or without you having an orgasm.

 Are there sex positions that mean I'm more likely to have a boy or a girl?